by Nils Osmar. Updated September 16, 2023

 Another approach could be to segue between AMPK and mTOR once a week You might eat a plant based diet four or five days a week, then eat mostly animal foods the other two or three days.

-Another would be to make the switch daily.
-This study suggests that when we eat a high protein, high leucine meal, mTOR is fully activated (which usually has the side effect of switching AMPK off) within 3 hours.
+Another approach would be to make the switch daily.
+This study suggests that when we eat a high protein, high leucine meal, mTOR is fully activated (which usually has the side effect of switching AMPK off) within 2 or 3 hours.
 (See study: Leucine-Enriched Nutrients and the Regulation of mTOR Signalling and Human Skeletal Muscle Protein Synthesis)

 We know that AMPK is activated in the morning after fasting.
 So the transition from mTOR to AMPK activation and back again can be made at least once within a 24 hour period.

-The Trick is the Timing
+The trick is in the timing

 Since AMPK is “on” when we wake up in the morning because in a fasted state (assuming that we didn’t get up in the middle of the night to gobble up some food) our actions shortly after waking can determine whether the AMPK activation continues or ends.